mahmoud/zerover/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for considering contributing to ZeroVer!
-If you're not suggesting adding a ZeroVer project, you can stop reading now and delete this whole template.
+If you're not adding a ZeroVer project, you can stop reading now and delete this whole template.

 ---

+(Please title your PR `"Add project: <project name>"`)

 ## Basic info